 Solution: Unhide Partition

-Step 2: Then you need to assign a drive letter for this partition.
+Step 2: Assign a drive letter for this partition.

 Reason 4: Drive Letter Is Missing

-Sometimes your SSD is properly connected to your PC, and it is showing up in Device Manager but SSD not showing up in my computer issue happens.
-In this case, it is likely that the drive letter is missing on SSD partition due to some reasons, so you can’t access it in Windows Explorer.
+Sometimes your SSD is properly connected to your PC, showing up in Device Manager, but not showing up in My Computer.
+In this case, perhaps the drive letter is missing on the SSD partition due to some reasons, so you can’t access it in Windows Explorer.

 Solution: Assign a Drive Letter

-And now to change a drive letter for the partition on SSD is the emergency thing.
-How to assign a drive letter?
+It should be a priority now to change the drive letter for the partition on SSD.
+How to assign a drive letter to fix the issue of SATA SSD not showing up in My Computer?
 Here is what you need to do:

-3. Next click "Add" button, and then select a drive letter from the list.
-Then click "OK" to finish this change.
+Step 3: Click Add, then select a drive letter from the list.
+Click OK to finish this change.

 Step 2: Choose one drive letter.

-After performing the operation, SSD will show up again in Windows 10.
+After performing this procedure, SSD will show up again in Windows 10/8/7.